From hipster hangouts and bustling beer gardens to cozy pubs and fairy tale speakeasies, we share the best bars in Berlin to satisfy all tastes.

 Buck and Breck, Brunnenstraße 177, 10119 Berlin

 Its superb location on the Landwehr Canal, on the border between Kreuzberg and Neukölln, makes Ankerklause a popular watering hole among locals and tourists in Berlin.
 Hovering over the water, the outside terrace offers a clear panoramic view of Kreuzberg.
-This makes it the ideal spot to relax with a cold beer or cocktail in hand on a warm evening.
+This makes it the ideal spot to relax with a cold German beer or cocktail in hand on a warm evening.
 Meanwhile, inside, the venue’s legendary jukebox keeps the nostalgic rock’n’roll and electronic tunes coming, attracting the 30-something Kreuzberg hipsters.
 Various booths, nooks, and crannies divide the interior, making it possible for large and small groups to gather together.
 Decorated from floor to ceiling with a kitsch aquatic theme, the bar maintains a laid-back feel.
 It also gets extremely lively late at night, especially when the resident DJ spins the decks until the early hours.